Assistant Professor -

 Ph.D.
 Students

-We are looking for talented, highly motivated, and hardworking Ph.D. students with interest in exploring cutting-edge research in 2D materials.
-The qualified applicants for Ph.D. study are expected to have a strong quantitative basis, a solid publication record on the subject, and capacity for team work.
+We are seeking talented, highly motivated, and hardworking Ph.D. students interested in exploring cutting-edge research in 2D materials.
+Qualified applicants for the Ph.D. program are expected to have a strong quantitative background, a solid publication record in the subject, and the ability to work effectively in a team.
+Talented students with a minimum undergraduate GPA of 3.5 and holding an M.S. degree are encouraged to pursue a Ph.D. in Chemical System Engineering at the University of Tokyo.

 Visiting Ph.D.
 Students